 Every year in mid March the whole world goes a little green.
 Green hats, three leaf clovers, green beer, green rivers, green parades and green hair.
 It seems everyone loves “St Paddy’s Day.”
-A traditional Irish holiday, St Patrick’s Day celebrates Maewyn Succat, a Britain-born man who eventually become known as St. Patrick after spending his life converting the wild pagan Celts of Ireland to Christianity.
-He died on March 17, 461 and every year since, the people of Ireland have celebrated his life and mission on the die he passed away.
+A traditional Irish holiday, St Patrick’s Day celebrates Maewyn Succat, a Britain-born man who eventually became known as St. Patrick after spending his life converting the wild pagan Celts of Ireland to Christianity.
+He died on March 17, 461 and every year since, the people of Ireland have celebrated his life and mission on the day he passed away.

 World War 2.